ONS-OpenData/ONS-API-Data-Scrape/README.md

-Note - there's a fault in the logic here somewhere, it's repeatably returning the same dimensions.
-I'll correct in the next few days.

 # ONS-API-Data-Scrape

 A json file (and the script to create it) containing context, name, dimensions and dimension items for all datasets available via the ONS API service.